 - Contract unit: A$100,000 fixed for floating interest rate swap with term to maturity of three/five/ten years.
 The floating reference rate is 6 month BBSW.
 The fixed rate is the yield of the contract at expiry.

 - Deliverable into an ASX Clear (Futures) OTC clearing facility.
-At expiry open long positions will be delivered into an ASX cleared swap where the buyer is the fixed rate reciever and the floating rate payer.
-Open short positions will be delivered into an ASX cleared swap where the seller is the fixed rate payer and the floating rate reciever.
+At expiry open long positions will be delivered into an ASX cleared swap where the buyer is the fixed rate receiver and the floating rate payer.
+Open short positions will be delivered into an ASX cleared swap where the seller is the fixed rate payer and the floating rate receiver.

 - Variable tick value - ASX 3, 5 and 10 year deliverable interest rate swap futures are traded on the basis of their yield with the futures price quoted as 100 minus the yield to maturity expressed in per cent per annum.

 ASX 3, 5 and 10 year deliverable swap futures are approved for trading by: